rileyherman/accessibility-dev-day/README.md

 Ultimately, the tools discussed in the last exercise aren't as good as having people interact with the site the way people interact with the site.
 That's what this exercise is about - we're going to use a screen reader.

 There are a few good options for screen readers depending on how you access the web.
-Some common free ones include
+Some common ones include
 * NVDA (Windows only; third party software)
 * JAWS (Windows only; EXPENSIVE third party software)
 * Narrator (installed by default on Windows)